Maksim-jmb/agent2/README.md

 Utility toggle buttons are on the left side of the screen: All, RR -not used anymore, Party, ActionBars, UI - not used
 Toggle: Mouse1 on, MouseWheel off

-Party Buttons are the only functioning ones atm besides the toggles - they overlay half of my party frames - using Clique atm on the other half.
+Party Buttons are the only functioning ones atm besides the toggles - they overlay half of my party frames - using Clique atm on the other side.
 Mouse1 - focus toon
 Mouse2:  1st btn - toggle on RR for relaygroup party.
 Kicks in Fixed Layout and shifts dxnothing over
 Mouse2:  2nd btn - toggle on RR ranged group.
 Kicks in Fixed Layout and shifts dxnothing over